 If you borrowed money from the government to help pay for college, the time will come when you need to pay your student loans back.
 That time typically arrives six months after you graduate or drop below half-time status.

 While the prospect of paying student debt may seem daunting while you’re a student with little to no income, don’t stress.
-The U.S. Department of Education offers a number of repayment options, including plans that only require you to pay a small percentage of your monthly salary.
+The U.S. Education Department offers a number of repayment options, including plans that require you to pay only a small percentage of your monthly salary.
 Plus, there are steps you can take to make it easier to repay your student loans and potentially save money on interest.

-Read on to learn how to start paying off student loans.
+Read on to learn more on how to start paying back your federal student loans.

 To determine the right student loan repayment strategy, it’s important to know what type of student loans you have.
 Here’s a look at the main types of federal student loans.